Valaa-Technologies/valaa-vault/packages/prophet/README.md

 The application/javascript decoder wraps the octet stream text into a native function.
-This function accepts a contextual global scope object as an argument, and when called sets up an ES6-like module exports based on the octet content interpreted as a javascript module.
+This function accepts a contextual global scope object as an argument, and when called sets up an ES6-like module exports based on the octet content interpreted as a JavaScript module.
 Like with other interpretations, this outermost native function will be shared between contexts.

 #### 3.3.3.
 Decoded representation is *integrated* into a specific context

-#### 3.3.3.1. integrating "application/valaascript"
+#### 3.3.3.1. integrating "application/valoscript"

 When the kuery is valked against a resource and some context the valk result is an object with ES6-style bindings of the exported symbols as